 How it works: Android ELS via the RapidSOS Clearinghouse

-Any 911 center with access to the RapidSOS Clearinghouse will automatically receive faster and more accurate device-based caller location for 911 calls from Android devices.
+Any 911 center with access to the RapidSOS Platform will automatically receive faster and more accurate device-based caller location for 911 calls from Android devices.
 The caller doesn’t need to do anything – the service is automatically enabled.

 This is not a replacement to the Carrier location Public Safety Answering Points (PSAPs) already receive through the ALI – rather, it is a supplemental source of data to help dispatchers quickly and securely access caller location.
 911 centers with the RapidSOS Clearinghouse integration will receive the Android device location data in addition to the ALI location they are used to.